thedopepirate/zoomautolinux/README.md

 (zoom automatically opens at the specified time when the program is run, once the meeting ends, it automatically joins the next one)

-reach out to me on @thedarknlucid on instagram